ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/how-to-1.md

 ## Choose the appropriate Arm 5G Servers
 ---
+It is essential to choose the appropriate Arm server to run the 5G stack on.
+In this section, you can learn about the different configurations of Arm servers the 5G stack has been developed and tested on.
+You can also learn about what needs to be considered when choosing the appropriate Arm server for this task.

 #### Extensive 5G development and testing on Arm servers has been done on the hardware configurations and software components listed below: